OracleCPS/aiconlineshopping/README.md

 > **Documentation**: [Lab 100](/ics100.md)
 >
 > ### **Objectives**
-> - Explore Integration Cloud Service (OIC) to become familiar with it's service console and functionality.
+> - Explore OIC to become familiar with its service console and functionalities

 ## **Lab 200: Basic OIC Development**